The-Road-Bunch/command-menu/doc/Selectors.md

-# Menu Selectors
+# <a name="menu-selectors">Menu Selectors</a>

 Selectors are used to compare user input with a selected menu option.
+When calling `Menu::select($selection)` or `Menu::promptForSelection()` the user input will be checked against the selectors.
 In the render below you can see that `1`, `2`, and `3` are the selectors:
 ```
 1 Add User
 2 Delete User
 3 Quit
 ```
-When calling `Menu::select($selection)` or `Menu::promptForSelection()` the user input will be checked against the selectors

-Selectors by default, are auto-generated integers starting with `1`.
-If you do not want to use the provided selectors, you will have to provide a selector for each option you add.
+Selectors, by default, are auto-generated integers starting with `1`.
+If you do not want to use the provided selectors, you will have to provide a your own for each option you add.

-### Working With Custom Selectors
+### Custom Menu Selectors
 ```php
 public function execute(InputInterface $input, OutputInterface $output)
 {